Craving the outdoors on your New Zealand North Island road trip? Be sure to pack your schedule with some of the best things to do in Taupo!

 Don’t let the modern-day serenity of the beautiful Lake Taupo mislead you.
 This great lake was formed some 22,600 years ago during the eruption of a super-volcano.
 The caldera stretches over a massive 616 square kilometres—the size of a small country!
 After the eruption, it soon filled with water to become the largest lake in New Zealand.

-If you’re a water lover and you’re wondering what to do in Taupo, you’re spoiled for choice.
+Water lovers are spoiled for choice at Lake Taupo.
 From kayaking to swimming and pretty boat cruises, you have dozens of options to choose from.

 Cruising on the water, you’ll see the lake from a whole new perspective.
 (And you’ll get to see the famous Maori rock carvings at Mine Bay.
 More about that later.)